AustinParkes/osrs_flipping_tool/README.md

 Python3 script which allows users to find items matching customized item filters.

 This program is intended to be ran as a command-line tool.
 Since it is a Python3 script,
 it may be ran on any OS that has Python3 and all the required Python3 packages.

+Therefore, use of this tool requires basic knowledge of the command line on whatever OS you are using.

 ## Mac-OS Installation (UNTESTED)
 #### Update Homebrew and Upgrade Packages or Install Homebrew